codezenn/echo-iris/README.md

 Autonomous driving.
-The combination of YOLO11n object detection, the existing motor driver pattern from the green Jeep, and the voice control layer is the foundation for an autonomous lane-following or obstacle-avoidance demo.
+The combination of YOLO11n object detection, the existing motor driver pattern from the green Jeep, and the voice control layer is the foundation for an autonomous lane following or obstacle avoidance demo.

 Faster LLM.
-The current qwen3.5:2b takes 28 to 41 seconds for free-form questions.
-A text-only model swap (gemma3:1b was researched but not benchmarked) is the most likely speed improvement.
+The current qwen3.5:2b takes 28 to 41 seconds for free form questions.
+A text only model swap (gemma3:1b was researched but not benchmarked) is the most likely speed improvement.

 WS2812B addressable LED strip.
 The original plan called for an addressable strip, which failed during installation the day before demo and was replaced with discrete LEDs.
 Returning to addressable LEDs is straightforward.

-RAG re-enable.
+RAG reenable.
 The `iris_rag.py` module is shipped but disabled at runtime because of ChromaDB ARM64 import issues on Python 3.13.
 A future Python version or a different vector store would unblock it.

-Real-time split-screen display.
+Real time split screen display.
 A planned Pygame UI for the KYY 15.6 inch monitor with scrolling conversation panel and live camera feed was not built.

 Pirate voice.
 Pirate mode currently uses the same Piper speaker as professional and playful.
 A separate gravelly voice would land the bit.

 Streaming Ollama cancel.
-Mid-response interrupt would let visitors stop IRIS when answers run long.
+Mid response interrupt would let visitors stop IRIS when answers run long.

-For the complete deferred-work list, see [CHANGELOG.md](CHANGELOG.md).
+For the complete deferred work list, see [CHANGELOG.md](CHANGELOG.md).

 ## License